SheikhSahil-SDE/MCA_NEW/MCSL-222/Section-1/OOAD LAB/1.5/Session-01/1/Notes.md

 <Table goes here>

-3. Class Diagram for Online Shopping System
+# 3. Class Diagram for Online Shopping System

 Below is the visual representation of the Class Diagram.
-Diagram Logic & Relationships (Mermaid)
-Inheritance: Customer and Admin inherit from User.
+Diagram Logic & Relationships (Mermaid) **Inheritance**: Customer and Admin inherit from User.
-Composition: An Order consists of OrderDetails (if the order dies, the details die).
+**Composition**: An Order consists of OrderDetails (if the order dies, the details die).
-Association: A Customer has a ShoppingCart and places Orders.
+**Association**: A Customer has a ShoppingCart and places Orders.
 <!-- end list -->